Contractors

 Excavation & Grading

 Site work is considered one of the more environmentally hazardous activities in the construction industry.
+Contractors specializing in excavation and grading are exposed to significant environmental and professional liability risks.
 Excavated materials may be contaminated with known or unknown pollutants and require proper handling, containment, transportation, and disposal procedures.
 Pollutants can be inadvertently spread to uncontaminated areas, and fugitive dust and particulates can be released into the environment.
-On-site operations can strike underground utilities and tanks, causing hazardous releases.
-Excavating and grading activities can also cause soil erosion, and pollutants such as sediment, debris, or chemicals to be transported to local storm sewers, surface waters, or drinking water wells.
+On-site operations can strike underground utilities and tanks, causing a hazardous release.
+Excavation and grading activities can also cause soil erosion, and pollutants such as sediment, debris, or chemicals can migrate to local storm sewers, surface waters, or drinking water wells.
+Excavation and grading contractors can incur professional liability exposures through their involvement in design aspects, value engineering, or field changes to the design.

 Download PDF